abelardopardo/ontask_b/Roadmap.md

 # Roadmap

-Pending release:
+## Pending release:

 - Include conditions to control appearance of questions in survey

+- Support for a development platform in containers (Docker)

-Upcoming features (in no particular order)
+## Upcoming features (in no particular order)

-1) Plugin that reads from Moodle logs and creates a table
+1) Plugin that reads from Moodle logs and creates a table that is merged (in batch mode)

 2) Plugin that rounds a column with float values

 3) Load content from Canvas gradebook through API

-4) Support for a development platform in containers

-5) Explore unfolding a "learner platform" functionality condensing multiple workflows
+4) Explore unfolding a "learner platform" functionality condensing multiple workflows